Skyline Cruises

 8. Skyline Cruises

 What is it?
-Spend hours sailing the NYC harbor, gazing out over landmarks like the Statue of Liberty, the Brooklyn Bridge, and the Empire State Building.
-In the height of comfort, no less, as the decks are climate-controlled.
+Spend four hours sailing the NYC harbor, gazing out over landmarks like the Statue of Liberty, the Brooklyn Bridge and the Empire State Building.
+All the decks are climate-controlled, so you can enjoy your three-course meal in comfort.

-Why we love it: There's a DJ onboard, a dance floor and a buffet dinner with dessert.
+Why we love it: There's a DJ onboard, a dance floor and a buffet dinner with dessert to keep your energy up while you dance the night away.

 Time Out tip: Planning on popping the question?
-Skyline can customize your booking to make it a night to remember.
+Skyline can help by customizing your booking—just reach out, and they’ll help you pull off your proposal without a hitch.

 Address: Board at World's Fair Marina, 1 Marina Rd, Corona, NY 11368